OctopusDeploy/blog/blog/2020-06/deploy-to-rancher-with-octopus/index.md

 ### Rancher cluster endpoints

 As previously mentioned, you can proxy communication to your clusters through Rancher.
-Instead of connecting to the individual K8s API endpoints directly, you can use API endpoints within Rancher to issue commands such as deployment.
+Instead of connecting to the individual K8s API endpoints directly, you can use API endpoints within Rancher to issue commands.
 The format of the URL is as follows: `https://<RancherUrl>/k8s/clusters/<ClusterId>`.

 A quick way to find the correct URL is to grab it from the provided Kubeconfig file information.
 For each cluster you define, Rancher provides a *Kubeconfig file* that can be downloaded directly from the UI.
 To find it, select the cluster you need from the Global dashboard, and click the **Kubeconfig File** button: